nanmu42/robomasterpy/docs/api.rst

 Commander
 ------------------

-Commander is a client for Robomaster TCP API.
+Commander is a SDK(client) for Robomaster TCP API.

 .. autoclass:: robomasterpy.Commander
    :members: